Optimal multiple change-point detection for high-dimensional data: Introduction

-\paragraph{Desirable Guarantees of an estimator.} Before describing the generic scheme for estimating $\tau$, let us first formalize our desireta for a good change-point procedure.
-With multiple change-points, the primary objectives are to detect most if not all change-points while estimating no (or at least very few) spurious change-points.
-We consider as in \cite{verzelenoptimal_change_point} realistic settings where some change-points heights are possibly too small to be detected, so that we can only hope to detect the subset of \emph{significant} change-points.
-Regarding spurious change-points, it is usually required that the number of change-points $K$ is not overestimated by $\hat{\tau}$.
-The {\bf (No Sp)} (see \cite{verzelenoptimal_change_point}) property described below, is more precise, and requires the absence of \emph{spurious} change-points. ~\\
+Before describing the generic scheme for estimating $\tau$, let us first formalize the desired properties of a good change-point procedure.
+Informally, the primary objectives are to detect most if not all change-points while estimating no (or at least very few) spurious change-points.

-{\bf (No Sp):} An estimator $\hat{\tau}$ of size $\hat{K}$ of the change-points is said to detect no spurious change-points if, for all $1\leq k \leq K$,
+Regarding the latter objective, it is usually required that the number of change-points $K$ is not overestimated by $\hat{\tau}$.
+Here, we require a slightly stronger local property introduced in~\cite{verzelenoptimal_change_point}.
+An estimator $\hat{\tau}$ of size $\hat{K}$ is said to detect no spurious change-points {\bf (NoSp)} if